 Business intelligence without breaking the budget

 There are many business intelligence solutions in the market.
 They are large systems providing detailed analytic functionality.
-The problem is, these solutions come at exorbitant licensing fees, support and development costs.
+The problem is, that these solutions come at exorbitant licensing fees, support, and development costs.
 What’s more, most organizations only use around ten percent of the available features making these systems an expensive choice.

 For some organizations, large business intelligence solutions are more than they need.
 It’s like buying an articulated bus when all you need is a family car.
-You waste tons of money for something you don’t need.
+You waste tons of money on something you don’t need.

-We’ll go through some of the key components of APEX and show you how you can make of in the sections below, we’ll walk through some of the powerful APEX components for presenting, analyzing, manipulating, and visualizing business data.
+We’ll go through some of the key components of APEX and show you how you can make off in the sections below, we’ll walk through some of the powerful APEX components for presenting, analyzing, manipulating, and visualizing business data.
 Of course, not everything can be presented in a single post, but we’ll try and cover some of the key elements.

 Business users as solution developers

 APEX is a low-code solution.
 What does this mean?
-It means you don’t need a programing background to create rich applications Out of the box, APEX provides framework components that require no coding at all.
+It means you don’t need a programming background to create rich applications Out of the box, APEX provides framework components that require no coding at all.
 In most cases, simple wizards are used to source and present the data.